AmmarMohanna/ShadowingEffect/README.md

         image3.jpg
 ```

-For any help, please contatc me: https://www.linkedin.com/in/ammar-mohanna/
+For any help, please contact me: https://www.linkedin.com/in/ammar-mohanna/

 ## How to use?